Anirudh20602/N-Gram-Language-Modeling-and-Evaluation/README.md

 - **Memory/Speed**: On PTB, counting with `Counter` is fast and light.
 If needed, reduce memory by streaming sentences line‑by‑line.

 ---

-## Compiling the LaTeX Report

-You can upload `NLP_HW2_Final_Report.tex` to **Overleaf** and compile with default settings.
-The report already includes:
-- Introduction, Dataset/Preprocessing
-- Methods for 3.1–3.2
-- Full Results (with your actual PP values)
-- Analysis (4.1–4.4)
-- Compliance checklist
-- Conclusion

-## License
-This homework scaffold and code are provided for educational use in the course context.